Establishing the triggering event

 - Under What starts this workflow? click the type of trigger event you want to begin the workflow.

-- To trigger the workflow when there’s a file action, such as a file upload, share, or deletion, click A File Event.
+- To trigger the workflow when there’s a file action, such as a file upload, share, or deletion, or a watermark or security classification applied, click A File Event.

 - To trigger the workflow in which someone must review or approve a document, click A Task Event.

-- To trigger the workflow when someone uploads a file or set of files via a Box File Request, click File Request.
+- To trigger the workflow when someone uploads a file or discrete batch of files via the Box File Request feature, click A File Request.

 For any task assigned as part of a workflow, the creator of the workflow is also the assigner of the task.
 Further, within Box, the only people who can re-assign or modify a task are the assigner and assignee.